-All examinations of Dr. D. Y. Patil Vidyapeeth's COL shall be conducted twice a year (June and amended from time to time by Dr. D Y Patil Vidyapeeth.
+All examinations of Dr. D. Y. Patil Vidyapeeth's COL shall be conducted twice in a year (June and December), online examination through Remote Proctoring.
+Conduct of Examinations, Passing Criteria and Students Disciplinary Control in the Examinations will be as per Regulations as amended from time to time by Dr. D Y Patil Vidyapeeth, Pune.